fengbird/fengbird.github.io/blog/README.md

 ## Publishing

 This blog is generated with the [Jekyll](http://github.com/mojombo/jekyll) engine.
 Simple and easy formatting that sticks to the basics.
-All static HTML too, so worrying about scalability is non-existent.
+All static HTML too, so worrying about scalability is non-existent..

 ## Contributing